Dolly Parton Did Not Approve Elizabeth Warren’s Use Of Her Song ‘9 To 5’ For Campaign Rallies, Says Manager

-2020 Democrat presidential hopeful Elizabeth Warren used Dolly Parton’s 1980 hit song “9 to 5” as the soundtrack to her own announcement for her presidential bid, but Parton herself most certainly did not authorize that use of her song, her manager says via Fox News.
+Twenty-twenty Democrat presidential hopeful Elizabeth Warren used Dolly Parton’s 1980 hit song “9 to 5” as the soundtrack to her own announcement for her presidential bid, but Parton herself most certainly did not authorize that use of her song, her manager says via Fox News.

 “9 to 5,” which was the title song on the soundtrack to the hit movie of the same name, is about the struggle of working Americans slugging it out in the workplace.
 The movie it accompanies is itself about a group of women who overcome a hostile workplace to take revenge on their boss.

 As such, the song could be seen as a fitting anthem for Warren, whose platform for her 2020 bid includes efforts aimed to address the plight of the American worker.
-And indeed, the Massachusetts Senator had that very song playing in the background when she announced her candidacy a few weeks ago.
+And indeed, the Massachusetts senator had that very song playing in the background when she announced her candidacy a few weeks ago.

-But there’s a problem: Dolly Parton herself did not authorize Warren to use that song, says Parton’s manager Danny Nozell.
+But there’s a problem: Dolly Parton did not authorize Warren to use that song, says Parton’s manager Danny Nozell.
 It’s not out of partisanship: Parton simply doesn’t allow any of her songs to be used by any political candidates of any party.

 Can a political candidate use an artist’s song without their permission?